Wave in Head: History

-After a longer break WAVE IN HEAD released a 4th album - "The Voice in Me" plus a digital single with the same name in 2010.
+After a longer break Wave in Head released a 4th album - The Voice in Me plus a digital single with the same name in 2010.

 2012 was the year of the release of another album.
-"Remixed" was a mix of unreleased, new and rare, remixed tracks.
-Due to the falling meaning of real CDs it was available as limited edition CD (500 copies) and digitally as well as the successor „Im Augenblick“ another album with all new songs.
+Remixed was a mix of unreleased, new and rare, remixed tracks.
+Due to the falling meaning of real CDs it was available as limited edition CD (500 copies) and digitally as well as the successor Im Augenblick another album with all new songs.

 Until 2013 Wave In Head has released all of his albums, (except for the self-produced EP Rarely), through the label, A Different Drum based in Salt Lake City.
-Meanwhile, all albums and singles are available thru CDBaby.com, I-Tunes, Amazon, Spotyfi and 2500 other online shops all over the world.
+Meanwhile, all albums and singles are available thru CDBaby.com, I-Tunes, Amazon, Spotify and 2500 other online shops all over the world.

-2022 starts with news about another full-length album - „Happiest Day“.
+2022 started with news about another full-length album - Happiest Day.
 Release date: 02/22/2022.
-Despite of the worldwide trend towards music streaming the German label IntraPOP produces a limited CD edition which is distributed by Pop-o-Naut.
+Despite the worldwide trend towards music streaming the German label IntraPOP produced a limited CD edition which was distributed by Pop-o-Naut followed by the remix album „Brilliance“ in 2023.